sohang3112/generic-table/README.md

 DOCUMENTATION
 1. Describe a module (header file) in its first line using multi-line comment form (/* ... */).
-2. Describe a class or function before its definition using single-line comment form (//...) <br />
+2. Describe a class or function before its definition using single-line comment form (//...). <br />
-   Example: <br />
+   Example:
    ```c++
    //Example class
    //represents something